duncanbradley/thesis/intro.md

 ## Data Visualisation Types

 Developing data visualisations for any given dataset involves a range of options regarding *which* visualisations to choose.
 There is no one way to present a dataset.
 Even before considering more nuanced designed choices, the format of a visualisation is an important consideration.
 This can also be considered a design choice.
+There is no exhaustive list, but I will outline some common ones here.  -
+This has been influential in the development of Protovis (Stolte et al., 2002), which became Tableau, ggplot2 (Wickham, 2010), D3 (Bostock et al., 2011), Vega-Lite (Satyanarayan et al., 2017).
+Several tools have been influenced by the grammar of graphics and have extended these ideas.

+Wilkinson (1999)
+Major contribution is that statistics could be described through a grammar rather than choosing a named example from a finite list.
-There is no exhaustive list, but I will outline some common ones here.
-Wilkinson - a system for formally defining visualisations, through understanding the different characteristics - not just encoding types, but coordinate systems, etc. It’s a theoretical contribution. expresses a visualisation as  the correspondence between variables in a dataset and visual properties.
-Has been influential in the development of ggplot2 (layering), Stata, VegaLite (interaction), D3/observable, Tableau.
+A system for formally defining visualisations Expressing the components of a visualisation Coherently describing the specification behind a visualisation Construction through understanding the different characteristics - in a comprehensive manner - not just encoding types, but coordinate systems, etc.
+Involves a set of components that make up a visualisation Flexible - recognising how minor changes don’t need an entire restructuring - e.g. bar chart to line chart. - can describe a wide range expresses a visualisation as  the correspondence between variables in a dataset and visual properties.
+Modular structure - components are combined Efficiently charaterise visualisations, including historical examples.
+System that can reflect the underlying structure of a visualiastion Not a taxonomy - goes beyond charts to think about ‘graphics’.
+A charting library does not possess the same type of structure.
+Describes the interaction between components
+Reveals the common ground between different types of charts (Wilkinson, 2012) aesthetic features draws upon Bertin’s work (1967) general theory draws upon Bertin’s system (1967) aesthetic features are what transform a set of number into something that can be perceived.
+Six components:
+The most obvious one is aesthetic attributes (e.g., size, shape, hue, transparency), but also involves guides (e.g., legends and axes), coordinate system (polar vs. cartesian), and transformations which are performed on the variables themselves (e.g. ranking) or on scales (e.g. logarithm).

 Bars - for example -
 Line - for example, a time series on